2012 Center Point–Clay tornado

-During the early morning hours on January 23, 2012, a large and intense tornado, commonly known as the Center Point Tornado, struck the northeastern part of the Birmingham, Alabama metropolitan area, particularly the cities of Center Point and Clay.
+During the early morning hours of January 23, 2012, a large and intense tornado, commonly known as the Center Point Tornado, struck the northeastern part of the Birmingham, Alabama metropolitan area, particularly the cities of Center Point and Clay, Alabama, United States.
 The National Weather Service rated the most intense damage caused by the tornado EF3 on the Enhanced Fujita scale.
 During the tornado's 22-minute lifespan, it reached EF3 intensity three times, damaged or destroyed hundreds of structures, killed one person, and injured at least 75 others.
 In Center Point, the tornado damaged and destroyed buildings of the Center Point Elementary School, causing millions in damage.
 Residential insurance losses from Center Point and Clay were estimated at being up to $30 million.

 Meteorological synopsis

 An upper-level low pressure system developed across the Central United States and tracked eastward.
 This low pressure created a cold front in Arkansas, which turned into a squall line west of Alabama.
 As the cold front entered Alabama, several individual supercells developed ahead of it.
 These supercells produced several tornadoes across Alabama, including the Center Point–Clay EF3 tornado.
 At 2:45 AM CST, minutes before the tornado touched down, the Storm Prediction Center issued a tornado watch across Central Alabama, which included a high risk/80% chance for tornadoes and a moderate risk/50% chance for significant, EF2-EF5 intensity tornadoes.